-Regular readers of this blog know that I resent when the government forces private industry do the government’s job.
+Regular readers of this blog know that I resent when the government forces private industry to do the government’s job.
 Internal investigations are a good example.
 Companies spend millions conducting them into possible wrongdoing—hoping for leniency—and then turn over the results to their regulators to await punishment.

 Along the same lines are Suspicious Activity Reports or SARs.
 Banks must file these reports when they see certain red flags of suspicious financial transactions.
 As shown by a recent SEC complaint, simply alerting the government that there may be an issue is not enough; the company must describe for the government exactly why the transaction is suspicious.